Getting to Know OER and the Affordable Learning Exchange

 Open Education at The Ohio State University

-Affordability, access and excellence were named integral parts of President Drake’s 2020 Vision.
+Affordability, access and excellence were named integral parts of President Drake’s 2020 Vision (link is external).
 One of the areas of focus within this collective is reducing students’ financial burden while maintaining the university’s high standards of education.

 The Affordable Learning Exchange (or ALX) is the intersection at which excellence meets affordability.
 Launched in 2014, ALX funds and supports instructors who want to transform their course content through the adoption, adaptation or creation of open educational resources (OERs).